Hen-and-chicks is a commonly used name for a group of succulents, mostly belonging to the Sempervivum genus and the Crassulaceae family.

 Some plants also cause skin irritation.

-After touching the sap on Euphorbias, the skin may develop a rash for example.
+After touching the sap on Euphorbias, the skin may develop a rash.

 When dealing with suspected poisoning, don’t induce vomiting.